- What is an overflow pipe?

-- Check the float valve isn’t stuck (as described in step 2 above).
-It could also be tangled up in the chain that pulls open the flapper valve when you flush.
+- Check the float valve isn’t stuck (as described above): It could also be tangled up in the chain that pulls open the flapper valve when you flush.

-- Adjust the position of the float.
-The height the ball has to be to shut the water feed off may be set too high.
+- Adjust the position of the float: The height required for the ball to shut the water feed off may be set too high.
 If the arm is metal, try lowering the ball height by bending the arm down.
 If it’s plastic, you’ll find an adjustment screw at the top of the arm.
 Turn it slightly to move the position of the float.

-- Check the water feed pressure.
-The overflow pipe could be leaking because the pressure of the water coming into the tank is too high.
-Use the isolation valve (see step 3 above) to turn the flow of water down.
+- Check the water feed pressure: The overflow pipe could be leaking because the pressure of the water coming into the tank is too high.
+Use the isolation valve (see steps 1 and 2 above) to reduce the flow of water.

-- Replace the washer in the float valve.
-If the water feed still isn’t completely shutting off once the cistern is full, try changing the washer.
-First, shut the water supply off and drain the cistern (as described in step 3 above).
+- Replace the washer in the float valve: If the water feed still isn’t completely shutting off once the cistern is full, try changing the washer.
+First, turn off the water supply and drain the cistern (as described in step 5 above).
 Take the float valve apart and remove the old washer.
 Take the old washer to a DIY store when you get the replacement to ensure you get the right size.
 Put the new washer in and put the float valve back in place.

-- Replace the float valve.
-If the float valve is damaged or there’s a puncture in the plastic ball, it will need to be replaced.
-Again, shut the water supply off and drain the cistern (as described in step 3 above).
+- Replace the float valve: If the float valve is damaged or there’s a puncture in the plastic ball, it will need to be replaced.
+Again, shut the water supply off and drain the cistern (as described in step 5 above).
 Remove the float valve and take it to a DIY store when you get the replacement to ensure you get the right size.
-Then install the new one.
+You can now install the new float valve.